JD-Jones-ASES/math_flashcards/readme.md

 ## Math Flash Cards

 An interactive math practice application featuring adaptive learning, detailed analytics, and personalized difficulty progression.
+The Hard and Custom difficulty levels are experimental.
+Skill practice for students is found in Intro, Basic, and Medium.

 ## Features